-- Norm Controversy Assessment used as an indicator for a company's exposure to norm-related issues towards international standards. - ESG Quality Assessment used as an indicator for comparison of an issuer's environmental, social and governance aspects in relation to its peer group. - Freedom House Status used as an indicator for the political and civil liberties of a country. - Exposure to controversial sectors used as an indicator for a company's involvement in controversial sectors. - Exposure to companies subject to the EU Paris-aligned Benchmark exclusion criteria as set forth in article 12(1) of Commission Delegated Regulation 2020/1818 (PAB-Exclusions). - Sustainability Investment Assessment used as an indicator to measure the proportion of sustainable investments pursuant to article 2(17) SEDR.
+- Norm Controversy Assessment used as an indicator for a company's exposure to norm-related issues towards international standards. - Freedom House Status used as an indicator for the political and civil liberties of a country. - Exposure to controversial sectors used as an indicator for a company's involvement in controversial sectors. - Exposure to controversial weapons used as an indicator for a company's involvement in controversial weapons. - Sustainability Investment Assessment used as an indicator to measure the proportion of sustainable investments pursuant to article 2(17) SFDR.